negrt/CountryData-v1/README.md

 * How to create XAML graphical user interfaces
 * How to deserialize JSON files
 * How to bind user interface and business logic
-* How to create a open file dialog obj
+* How to use a open file dialog object

 # Notice
 This application uses a separate Dynamic Link Library.
 See CountryDynamicLinkLibrary repository to run this application appropriately.